 • Molly Lawhorn

-A curriculum model of home intervention for infants, toddlers, and preschool aged children who have a visual impairment and may have other multiple disabilities, including DeafBlind.
-The INSITE model and training is for Parent Advisors for MoSPIN (Statewide Parent Involvement Network) home visits.
-This curriculum includes the following areas: communication, hearing, vision, cognition, motor impairments, and developmental resources.
+If you work with students birth through age 5 with a sensory impairment (vision or vision and hearing impairment), then join us for our INSITE training.
+INISTE is a curriculum model for home intervention for infants, toddlers, and preschool aged children who have a visual impairment and may have other multiple disabilities, including DeafBlind.
+The INSITE model and training is for our Parent Advisors for MoSPIN (Statewide Parent Involvement Network) home visits AND for early intervenionsists.
+The curriculum addresses: communication, hearing, vision, cognition, motor impairments, and developmental resources.

 Intervener Certification